It Is 'He' (Jai Sri Krishna): Composition

 Leng describes the mood of the song as "upbeat pseudo-calypso".
 He views it as a further example of the musical approach that Harrison employed in songs such as "My Sweet Lord" and "Give Me Love (Give Me Peace on Earth)", whereby the Hindu bhajan tradition is fused with Western gospel music.
-The inclusion of Sanskrit verse in "It Is 'He' (Jai Sri Krishna)" recalls both "My Sweet Lord", which incorporates part of the Hare Krishna mantra as well as other Hindu prayers, and "Gopala Krishna", an unreleased track that Harrison also recorded for his All Things Must Pass triple album in 1970.
+The inclusion of Sanskrit in "It Is 'He' (Jai Sri Krishna)" recalls both "My Sweet Lord", which incorporates part of the Hare Krishna mantra as well as other Hindu prayers, and "Gopala Krishna", an unreleased track that Harrison also recorded for his All Things Must Pass triple album in 1970.

 Over a three-chord pattern in the key of G major, Harrison adapted the words sung at the Vrinadavan kirtana, in a repetitive form typical of a mantra:

 Aside from offering praise to Krishna, these lines address Radha, his consort and lover, whom ISKCON devotees recognise as the female form of God.
 The words serve as the song's chorus and translate to mean, "All glories and praise to Lord Krishna; all glories and praise to Goddess Radha."

 Similar to Harrison's 1973 song "Living in the Material World" – where he contrasts the Western or "material" parts of the composition with its meditative, "spiritual sky" sections – "It Is 'He' (Jai Sri Krishna)" employs a change in tempo and rhythm, to differentiate between the Sanskrit choruses and the English-language verses.
 Lyrically, the latter sections outline the "It Is 'He'" element of the song title.
 In the first of the three verses, Harrison sings of his deity as "He whose eyes have seen / What our lives have been / And who we really are"; in the final verse, the description is: "He who is complete / Three worlds at His feet / Cause of every star ...